-- To whip or beat a Horse excessively;

-- To subject a Horse to any kind of electric shock device; - To use spurs excessively or persistently; - To jab the Horse in the mouth with the bit or any other device; - To compete using an exhausted, lame or injured Horse; - To "rap" a Horse.

-- To abnormally sensitise or desensitise any part of a Horse;

-- To leave a Horse without adequate food, drink or exercise;

-- To use any device or equipment which causes excessive pain to the Horse upon knocking down an obstacle.
+- To whip or beat a Horse excessively; - To subject a Horse to any kind of electric shock device; - To use spurs excessively or persistently; - To jab the Horse in the mouth with the bit or any other device; - To compete using an exhausted, lame or injured Horse; - To "rap" a Horse. - To abnormally sensitise or desensitise any part of a Horse; - To leave a Horse without adequate food, drink or exercise; - To use any device or equipment which causes excessive pain to the Horse upon knocking down an obstacle

-Amateur: Refer to the requirements as stated at the end of this Definitions section in the relevant Discipline Rules.
+Amateur: Refer to the requirements as stated in the relevant Discipline Rules.